 Many people spend all their time making a plan that doesn’t convert to action.
 It’s much better to quickly outline a 1-page business plan.
 Focus on taking action and “plan as you go”.

 You don’t need a huge idea; you just need something useful enough that people will pay for.
 That’s why you should start asap – avoid spending too much resources until you’ve tested that people want what you have to offer.
-Use the 7 Steps to Instant Market Testing guide (download here).
+Use the 7 Steps to Instant Market Testing guide, that are covered in detail in our full version of The $100 Startup summary.

 Test that there’s sufficient demand for your product/service, before you spend all your time and effort figuring how to make it.
 And, keep costs low by investing your own time and effort initially (rather than sinking in your savings or borrowed money).
 False starts are common, and you’d want to minimize the impact of potential failure.